 Most recent articles

 You may be ready to do your own 1099s, or to do your clients’ 1099s, but is the QuickBooks data you're working with ready for you?
-You've heard about the 1099 rule changes and you've figured them out, you've decided to file 1099s … [Read more...]
+You've heard about the 1099 rule changes and you've figured them out, you've decided to file 1099s electronically or … [Read more...]

 Purchasing the QuickBooks Assistance App for 2010-2011, Managing the 2011 tax year 1099 changes manually For tax year 2011 the IRS has changed the 1099-MISC reporting requirements.
 If you have 1099 vendors, the IRS has made some changes that may … [Read more...]